SolitarySolomon/Project_1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_ The Automation of setting up the Elk machine and any machine is that it provides a quick and tested method to simultaneously build multiple machines of the same type providing easy scalability without human error.
+The main advantage of automating the set up the Elk machine and any machine is that it provides a quick and tested method to simultaneously build multiple machines of the same type providing easy scalability without human error.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - install docker.io and  pythone3-pip
 - install Docker module
 - set memory usage
 - download and launch elk container